PDXpert PLM Software

 - To modify a

-- PDXplorer 5 query result, use the package's SQLite database to modify existing (or write new) SQL queries.
+- PDXplorer 5, or later, query result, use the package's SQLite database to modify existing (or write new) SQL queries.

 - PDXplorer 4 export template, see: Customizing export formats